Prepared and Ready to Do The Right Thing for The People of Hawai’i

 Why I chose to run for this US Senate seat

 I am not running for office to run against anyone.
-I am running for the the people of Hawai’i, our ‘Ohana, and the future of our country.
+I am running to serve the people of Hawai’i, our ‘Ohana, and the future of our country.
 I chose to run for the US Senate because the short 2-year term for the House of Representatives doesn’t allow adequate time to implement my proposed campaign solutions.
 Of Hawai’i’s incumbent US Senators, Senator Schatz has been the more active and effective of the two during their terms in the US Senate.
-So I chose to run this election cycle rather than the next.
-Senator Hirono has kept a relatively low profile and her liberal voting record led the Hawaii Tribune-Herald to say, “We wish she’d be a little more independent and less partisan”.
+So, I chose to run this election cycle rather than the next.
+Senator Hirono has kept a relatively low profile, and her liberal voting record led the Hawaii Tribune-Herald to say, “We wish she’d be a little more independent and less partisan”.

 Senator Hirono’s service to Hawai’i

-I would never doubt Senator Hirono’s intentions in serving the people of Hawai’i.
-She has demonstrated her good intentions repeatedly in her desire to advocate for the people of Hawai’i.
-In hindsight, had the people of Hawai’i elected Mazie as the Governor of Hawai’i back in 2002, maybe Aloha Airlines would still be in business today under Mazie’s advocacy.
+I would never doubt Senator Hirono’s intentions in serving Hawai’i.
+She has demonstrated her good intentions repeatedly in her desire to advocate for Hawai’i.
+In hindsight, had Hawai’i elected Mazie as the Governor of Hawai’i back in 2002, maybe Aloha Airlines would still be in business today under Mazie’s advocacy.
 While I don’t question her good intentions, I do question many of her actions as a US Senator.

 Where I differ from Senator Hirono